Shippegan Parish: Former governance

 The four municipalities and fourteen LSDs gave Shippegan more governance units than any other parish in the province; only two of the LSDs contained more than one community.
 The former towns and villages of Shippagan, Lamèque, Le Goulet, and Sainte-Marie-Saint-Raphaël each have their own articles; only the former LSDs are detailed here.
 All LSDs assessed for the additional services of Community & Recreation Services, while only the parish of Shippegan did not have street lighting.
+Italics indicate local service districts that were dissolved or incorporated before 2023.

 LSDs are grouped geographically for convenience; street number boundaries and taxation information are taken from Service New Brunswick.

 The parish of Shippegan (French la paroisse de Shippegan) contained all the leftovers of the parish, the areas not part of a municipality or another LSD.
 Established in 1968, most of the LSD's population lives in the Pointe Brûlée (Pointe-Brûlée) service area, containing the community of Pointe-Brûlé, is in the northwestern corner of Taylor Island, west of Shippagan and north of Haut-Shippagan; the taxing authorities are Pointe-Brûlé and Par. de Shippegan.
 The remainder of the LSD is mostly wetlands on Taylor and Lamèque Islands, along with Île à William in Saint-Simon-Sud Bay.
 The various portions of the parish LSD were divided between the two towns and the rural district by geographical location, with Île à William becoming part of Shippagan.

 Miscou Island (île de Miscou) comprised the entire island; the nearby Île au Trésor and Grass Island were taxed as part of this LSD.
 The LSD was established in 1980 to provide garbage collection.
 Most communities are along Route 113 on the western side of the island: (from south to north) Miscou Harbour, Miscou Centre, Grande-Plaine, and Miscou Lighthouse; Wilson Point is in the southeastern corner of the island at the end of Wilson Point Road.
 The island and barrier islands between it and Lamèque now form the Acadian Peninsula rural district.